carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The argument and return value are floating point numbers of the same type.
+The argument and return value are floating-point numbers of the same type.

 Semantics:
 """"""""""

-This function returns the cosine of the specified operand, returning the same values as the libm ``cos`` functions would, and handles error conditions in the same way.
+Return the same value as a corresponding libm '``cos``' function but without trapping or setting ``errno``.

+When specified with the fast-math-flag 'afn', the result may be approximated using a less accurate calculation.

 '``llvm.pow.*``' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^